Web ComponentsNew

 </template>

 Sometimes, you may need to pass complex data such as objects, arrays, and functions.
-These must be passed to a web component as properties rather than attributes.
+These must be passed to a Web Component as properties rather than attributes.
 For the most part, Vue does the correct thing, and will handle this without any particular treatment.

 However, there may be rare cases where you need to be more explicit that you’re supplying a property.
 For this, Vue has the syntax .propName="value", where propName is the name of the property.